-- 1. All elections held [pursuant to] under this Charter must be governed by [the]: - (a) The provisions of sections 5.1 to 9.8, inclusive, of this act, which supersede and preempt any conflicting provisions of this Charter; and - (b) All other provisions of the election laws of this State, so far as [such] those laws can be made applicable and are not inconsistent [herewith.] with the provisions of this Charter. - 2.
-The conduct of all elections must be under the control of the City Council.
-For the conduct of elections, for the prevention of fraud in elections, and for the recount of ballots in cases of doubt or fraud, the City Council shall adopt by ordinance all regulations which it considers desirable and consistent with law and this Charter.
+- 1. All elections held under this Charter [shall] must be governed by - (a) The provisions of [NRS 293C.180,] sections 5.1 to 9.8, inclusive, of this act, which supersede and preempt any conflicting provisions of this Charter; and - (b) All other provisions of the election laws of this State, so far as [such] those laws can be made applicable and are not inconsistent [herewith.] with the provisions of this Charter. - 2.
+The conduct of all municipal elections shall be under the control of the City Council.
+For the conduct of municipal elections, for the prevention of fraud in such elections, and for the recount of ballots in cases of doubt or fraud, the City Council shall adopt by ordinance all regulations which it considers desirable and consistent with law and this Charter. - Sec.
+148. Section 5.090 of the Charter of the City of Yerington, being chapter 465, Statutes of Nevada 1971, at page 913, is hereby amended to read as follows: